OBOFoundry/OBOFoundry.github.io/docs/citation.md

 The ontology version IRI is indicated by the [owl:versionIRI](https://www.w3.org/2002/07/owl#versionIRI) property.

-When referring to an ontology in general, you can use its ontology IRI:
+When referring to an ontology in general (not a specific version) you can use its ontology IRI:

 > http://purl.obolibrary.org/obo/uberon.owl

+The ontology IRI should be accompanied by a citation of the ontology, in any context where citations are appropriate.

 ## Citing an ontology